rgolubtsov/transroutownish-proto-bus-libsoup/README.md

 Apr 18 01:40:30 <hostname> busd[<pid>]: Server started on port 8765
 Apr 18 01:40:30 <hostname> busd[<pid>]: Server stopped
 ```

+**TBD** :cd:

+### Error handling

+When the query string passed in a request, contains inappropriate input, or the URI endpoint doesn't contain anything else at all after its path, the microservice will respond with the **HTTP 400 Bad Request** status code, including a specific response body in JSON representation, like the following:

 **TBD** :dvd: